 Yes No Any Action Required Action to be completed by (name) Date Resolved 1 Is the current version of the homes medication policy available for staff to refer to?
-2 Is there evidence that staff have seen and read the current medication policy?
+2 Have all staff signed to say they have seen and read the current medication policy?
 3 Have all staff who are responsible for administering medication received suitable medicines training (annually - best practice)?
-4 Have all staff who are responsible for administering medication been assessed as competent within the last year?
+4 Have all staff who are responsible for administering medication been assessed as competent within the last year (best practice)?
 5 Are up to date copies of Patient Information Leaflets available for staff to refer to i.e., in original packaging or in a file if medicines supplied in MDS?
-Addi tional Comments: • ·
+Addi tional Comments: .